AcademySoftwareFoundation/tac/process/zoom_guidelines.md

 ## Meeting recordings

-Chairs and TLs are responsible for posting all meetings recordings to the project repository.
+Project chairs are responsible for posting all meetings recordings to the project repository.
 If a violation has been addressed by a host and it has been recorded by Zoom, the video should be edited before being posted.

 Contact [ASWF Program Manager] if you need help to edit a video before posting it to the public.